 Requests for tuition assistance are reviewed only after the enrollment contract and appropriate deposit have been received.
 Should the amount of assistance awarded be insufficient to meet a family’s anticipated need, the student contract may be withdrawn and the deposit refunded for up to 30 days after notification regarding the tuition assistance award.

-Important note regarding divorced, separated, or never married parents: It is the School’s position that both parents retain the obligation to contribute to the education of their child(ren), whether or not there is a legal agreement between them to do so.
-Therefore, the School considers the financial situation of both parents and requires that each complete and submit a TADS Application, along with the appropriate tax forms and schedules.
+Important note regarding divorced, separated, or never-married parents: It is the School’s position that both parents retain the obligation to contribute to the education of their child(ren), whether or not there is a legal agreement between them to do so.
+Therefore, the School considers the financial situation of both parents and requires that each complete and submit a SSS Application, along with the appropriate tax forms and schedules.